International Wheat Yield Partnership (IWYP)

 - Fostering breakthrough technology development that can transform wheat breeding.

-The IWYP 2nd call, opened in December 2016 has now closed and the proposals are being assessed.
+Following the IWYP 2nd call, six research projects have been funded.
 The scope of this second call focused at increasing carbon capture and flow into grains, as well as modifying current breeding methods to produce fast-growing and environment-adaptable wheat hybrids.

 IWYP has also collaborated with USDA National Institute of Food and Agriculture (NIFA) to run a separate NIFA-IWYP Competitive Research Call (PDF) , funding seven NIFA-IWYP research projects.
 The projects involve various research institutions in the United States, United Kingdom, Germany and Mexico.